specklesystems/speckle-docs/user/quickstart.md

 ![newstream](https://user-images.githubusercontent.com/2679513/148924418-4af6e065-97fc-4c9c-b906-5a0d2f0e821a.gif)

-## Sending and Receiving data with Connectors
+## Sending and Receiving Data with Connectors

 New projects are always empty, in order to get data into them we'll need to use one of the many Speckle connectors

-:::tip 💡 What are Connectors
+:::tip 💡 What are connectors

 **Connectors** are plugins for design and analysis software, they let you exchange geometry and BIM data directly from the tools you use.